We are delighted to be working with the Hawk Conservancy Trust and support some of their exciting educational projects.

 Cameron was a passionate birder and visited the Hawk Conservancy Trust on many occasions where he loved getting close to the birds, whatever the weather! (see photo above)

-We will enable two internships within their Conservation, Research and Education department.
-The internships will offer hands-on experience with public engagement and education for conservation, fieldwork, analysis, and science communication while supporting the Hawk Conservancy Trust’s on-site biodiversity work.
+We are delighted to fund some amazing opportunities and partner with the Hawk Conservancy Trust this summer.
+We are funding 2 internship programmes, one in the Conservation Research and one in the Conservation Education department.
+Aderyn and Sorsha were lucky enough to be recruited and are involved with hands-on experience with public engagement and education for conservation, fieldwork, analysis, and science communication projects while supporting the Hawk Conservancy Trust’s on-site biodiversity work.

 Having completed my master’s in taxonomy, I realised I wanted to pursue a career in conservation and this internship presented itself at the perfect time.